bchau1000/inf133-final-project/README.md

 # Description
 PokéGacha is an Angular project hosted on an ExpressJS webserver.
 Data is stored in a MySQL database.
+All data is taken from https://pokeapi.co/

 # How to run
 1. Install MySQL.
 We used the latest version MySQL 8.0